jlbradley1844/jlbradley1844.github.io/_drafts/winners-curse.md

 attended.
 Why did they attend?
 Well, in many cases, it was compulsary.
 You didn't have a choice.
 But whether you did or not, the central concern was the same: _to maintain order and stability_.

-I'm not talking about some abstract ideal about "natural order"; I'm talking about actual physical safety, as in, dying a natural death instead of at the hands of a robber or maurauder.
+And I'm not talking about some abstract ideal about "natural order"; I'm talking about actual physical safety, as in, dying a natural death instead of at the hands of a robber or maurauder.
 Unlike the popular conceptions, life nowadays is far safer than it has ever been.
 This